5ony/OBSWebSocketAHK/README.md

 return
 ```

 The most important thing to notice here is that (after pressing F12) `SetInputMute()` triggers `EventInputMuteStateChanged()` which calls `SetCurrentProgramScene()` which triggers `EventCurrentProgramSceneChanged()` which calls `EventInputMuteStateChanged()` which... do you see the pattern here?
 It is an infinite loop.
 Also, if the scene is changed, the infinite loop starts with `EventCurrentProgramSceneChanged()`, but the effect is the same.
-The runtime of infinite loops is quite long; I have not measured it yet, but it is close to the end of our known universe, or even worse, blue death of Windows, so let's not do that.
+The runtime of infinite loops is quite long; I have not measured it yet, but it is close to the end of our known universe, or even worse, the script will freeze, so let's not do that.

 Here we skip the infinite loop by checking the muted state and the active scene.
 We could even get the active scene and the muted state of the microphone and check all of them at once, but I think it is a good practice not to trust the saved states of AHK variables, but to rely on the real states coming from OBS Studio.
 It is possible to write a more effective code than this, I just want to keep this here to for clarity (or for complexity?); I advice to run this code in your head, just go get familiar with requests and effect of events.
 The code below runs without infinite loop.

 ### Toggling any scene items (sources) in one scene